 Tugo (formerly Travel Underwriters) offers direct payment for medical treatment, when possible, if you’re traveling outside your home province up to the expenses insured for a covered claim.
 The expenses need to be medically necessary for the treatment of an acute, sudden and unexpected sickness or accident.

-You can get a quote from Tugo here.
+You can learn more from Tugo here.

-Travel Cuts has nothing in their policy wording regarding direct payments however we called in and were told that they do offer it however it usually depends on the clinic or hospital in question.
+Travel Cuts has nothing in their policy wording regarding direct payments, however we called in and were told that they do offer it, however it usually depends on the clinic or hospital in question.
 As usual, it’s always best to contact your travel insurance provider before checking into any hospital to see which hospital or clinic they recommend.
 Not only can they direct you to the place with the best care but they also might save you thousands of dollars and a big hassle.